Education (Sec: Sc), BSc

 Course duration: 5 years full time

 Assumed knowledge: mathematics.
-Other assumed knowledge depends on what subjects are chosen – see the faculty handbook.
+Other assumed knowledge depends on what subjects are chosen – see the Arts and Social Sciences handbook.

 Recommended studies: for mathematics teachers – HSC Mathematics Extension 1